Refined descendant invariants of toric surfaces: Refined count of plane rational marked tropical curves

-First, note that if $\alpha =\mu(\Gamma_{(3)},h_{(3)},V)$ is odd, then the nominator in the second fraction in (\ref{ed2}) is divisible by the denominator $y^{1/2}+y^{-1/2}$.
-Second, we observe that, given a vertex $V_{2k+1}$ of valency $2k+1$ ($k\ge1$) of a curve $(\overline\Gamma,\bp,h)\in{\mathcal M}_{0,\on}(\R^2,\Delta)$ such that $h(\bp)=\bx$ and a deformation of $V_{2k+1}$ into a trivalent tree (inductively appearing in formula (\ref{epsi2})) such that all trivalent vertices in that tree have even Mikhalkin weight, then (at least) one of the edges incident to $V_{2k+1}$ has an even weight.
+Consider a marked vertex of odd valency and a trivalent tree that appears in the computation of the refined multiplicity of that vertex via recursion (\ref{emu}).
+The following holds: if Mikhalkin multiplicities of all the trivalent vertices in the tree are even, then the original marked vertex is incident to an edge of an even weight.
 We leave this claim as an easy exercise for the reader.
-Following the ideas from \cite[Proof of Proposition 4.2]{SS} and \cite[Proof of Lemma 3.12]{GS}, we introduce a subgraph $\Gamma^{even}\subset \overline\Gamma$ including all the edges of even weight and their endpoints.
-Now, if $V$ is a marked vertex of odd weight, which does not belong to $\Gamma^{even}$, then in each trivalent tree obtained in a deformation of $V$, there is a vertex of odd Mikhalkin weight.
-On the other hand, the closure of each component of $\Gamma^{even}\setminus\bp$ contains at least as many unmarked vertices of $\Gamma$ as the marked ones Hence, at least $\sum_{k\ge1}n_{2k+1}$ factors $y^{1/2}+y^{-1/2}$ in the denominator of $RD_y(\Delta,\on)$ cancel out, and we are done. \proofend
+Following the ideas from \cite[Proof of Proposition 4.2]{SS} and \cite[Proof of Lemma 3.12]{GS}, we introduce a subgraph $\Gam^{even}\subset \Gam$ including all the edges of even weight and their endpoints.
+Now, if $V$ is a marked vertex of odd valency, which does not belong to $\Gam^{even}$, then in each trivalent tree associated with $V$, there is a vertex of odd Mikhalkin multiplicity.
+On the other hand, the closure of each component $K$ of $\Gam^{even}\setminus\bp$ contains at least as many unmarked vertices of $\Gam$ as the marked ones.
+Indeed, such a closure $\overline K$ is a tree with univalent and unmarked trivalent vertices.
+By the Euler characteristic formula, the number of trivalent vertices equals the number of univalent vertices minus $2$.
+By the regularity condition, there is an unmarked univalent vertex, and hence the number of unmarked vertices is at least the number of marked ones.
+Notice that the unmarked vertices of $\overline K$ are, in fact, unmarked trivalent vertices of $\Gamma$ of even Mikhalkin multiplicities (the edges of $\overline K$ all are finite, since the ends of $\Gamma$ have odd weights by the hypotheses of the lemma).
+It follows that each of the latter vertices provides a factor $y^{1/2}+y^{-1/2}$ in the nominator, which finally yields at least $\sum_{k\ge1}n_{2k+1}$ factors $y^{1/2}+y^{-1/2}$ in the nominator of $RD_y(\Del,\on)$, and we are done. \proofend

 In general, the denominator in formula (\ref{epsi20}) is unavoidable, and the bound (\ref{ed1}) is sometimes sharp as one can see in the examples of Corollary \ref{ac1} in Section \ref{sec-ex}.